 Edward Cullen POV

-A middle aged man sat opposite a woman I had to assume was his wife.
+A middle aged man sat opposite a woman I had to assume was

-His attire screamed money, but, of course, I knew that didn’t necessarily mean he had any.
+His attire screamed money, but, of course, I knew that

 I mean look at me.